Facebook

 Why enter VYT?

-• You will create a one-minute explainer that can be used to disseminate your research.
+• Create a one-minute explainer that can be used to promote your research

-• Learn to pitch research impact to boost engagement.
+• Learn to pitch research impact to boost engagement and funding opportunities

-• You can benefit from a range of learning opportunities.
+• Benefit from a range of learning opportunities

 • You may win a prize!

 Participation in VYT can be included in your an Australian Higher Education Graduate Statement as an AHEGS-worthy training though your Individual Learning Plan.
 AHEGS is a standardised format for Australian Higher Education qualifications that enables the qualifications to be recognised and renowned throughout the world.
-You need your supervisor approval to add this competition to your ILP.
+(You’ll need your supervisor’s approval to add this competition to your ILP).

 Prizes

-There will be prizes allocated to the winners of the VYT competition, the first runner-up and the people's choice winner awarded by the audience.
+There are prizes for the winner of the VYT competition, the first runner-up and the People's Choice winner awarded by the audience.

 Winner: $1,000